epartington/pan-os-mcp/PRD.md

 ### 6.1 Tool Functionality

-- Given a valid API key and firewall hostname, when I call the `retrieve_address_objects` tool, then I receive a list of address objects in the proper format
+- Given valid Palo Alto API credentials (via env vars) and firewall hostname, when the `retrieve_address_objects` tool is called via MCP, then a list of address objects is returned as `TextContent`.
+- (Similar criteria for `retrieve_security_zones` and `retrieve_security_policies`).
-- Given a running server, when I list tools, then I receive definitions for all three tools with their parameters
+- Given a running server, when a client calls the MCP `list_tools` method, then the definitions for the three Palo Alto tools (including names, descriptions, and Pydantic-generated argument schemas) are returned.

-### 6.2 npm Package
+### 6.2 Python Package

-- Given an npm installation, when I run `npm install -g palo-alto-mcp`, then the package installs successfully
+- Given a Python environment with `uv` or `pip`, when I run `uv pip install .` or `pip install .` in the project root, then the package installs successfully.
-- Given a proper Windsurf configuration, when the MCP client launches the server, then the server starts correctly
+- Given a client configuration using the command/args pattern pointing to the installed package's entry point (e.g., `python -m palo_alto_mcp`), when the client launches the server, then the `FastMCP` server starts correctly using stdio transport.
-- Given environment variables with API credentials, when the server starts, then it connects to the Palo Alto firewall
+- Given environment variables set for `PANOS_HOSTNAME` and `PANOS_API_KEY`, when the server starts, then the tools can successfully authenticate and connect to the Palo Alto firewall API.

 ### 6.3 Integration

-- Given a standard MCP client, when I configure it with the command/args pattern, then it can successfully interact with the server
+- Given a standard MCP client configured to invoke the server using the command/args pattern, then the client can successfully list and call the defined tools.
-- Given a successful tool execution, when the response is ready, then it's properly returned to the client
+- Given a successful tool execution, when the Python tool function returns data, then `FastMCP` correctly converts it to `TextContent` and returns it to the client.

-### 6.4 TypeScript Implementation
+### 6.4 Python Implementation (using SDK)

-- Given the Cloudflare MCP server model, when I implement the server, then it follows the same patterns and structure
-- Given TypeScript's type system, when I develop the API client, then it has proper type definitions for all Palo Alto API responses
+- The server implementation heavily utilizes the **`FastMCP` class**.
+- Tool functions are defined using the **`@mcp.tool` decorator**.
+- Tool arguments use **Python type hints** (and optionally `pydantic.Field`) for validation via the SDK.
+- The project structure matches the **SDK's example server structure**.

 ### 6.5 Security

-- Given sensitive credentials, when I configure them via environment variables, then they are securely accessed by the server
-- Given an invalid parameter, when I make a request, then I receive a validation error with proper typing
+- API credentials are only accepted via **environment variables** and are not hardcoded or logged.
+- Invalid tool arguments provided by the client result in a validation error response generated by the **SDK's Pydantic integration**, rather than causing unexpected server behavior.

 ---